jetli/awesome-yew/README.md

 - [RustMart](https://github.com/sheshbabu/rustmart-yew-example) - Single Page Application (SPA) written using Rust, Wasm and Yew.
 - [yew-bulma](https://github.com/kellpossible/yew-bulma) - A Rust library providing components based on the bulma css library for projects using Yew.
 - [DevAndDev](https://github.com/alepez/devand) - A website where developers can find pair-programming partners.
 Written in Rust, Yew frontend.
+- [yew-octicons](https://github.com/io12/yew-octicons) - An easy interface for using Octicons in Yew projects.

 ## Templates